AdaCore/spark2014/lrm/source/subprograms.rst

    In flow analysis it would be regarded as an input and give arise to flow errors.
    Perhaps we need an aspect to describe the strict view of a parameter if it is different to the specified Ada mode of the formal parameter?
-Target: D2
+   To be completed in the Milestone 3 version of this document.

 Subprogram Bodies